arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 }
 ```

-The complete example code can be found below:
+The complete example sketch can be found below:

 ```arduino
 /*